Neely Mansion: Neely family

 The David Neely family was among the first to arrive in Washington's Green River Valley.
 After having made a hazardous overland journey from Tennessee in 1853, they crossed the Naches Pass and arrived at Porter's Prairie near Enumclaw in Washington territory.
 He settled in Kent.
 He and his family both avoided being killed by Indians who attacked the area in 1855.
 David Neely's son Aaron moved to Auburn, married; and a daughter Lenore was born in 1879.
 Soon after the birth, Aaron moved to the site of the Neely Mansion, which he and a few workmen built in 1894.

 Many gala parties were held for friends and neighbors who would spend the night in the house during shopping excursions to Auburn.
-On those occasions, all of the doors on the lower floor would be opened and the dancing partners would swirl from room to room to the music provided by the local fiddlers.
+On those occasions, all the doors on the lower floor would be opened, and the dancing partners would swirl from room to room to the music provided by the local fiddlers.

 Until the mid-1970s, the Neely family owned the property.
 The Neely Mansion Association, an all-volunteer organization, bought the building in 1984 and began restoring the home.

 Significance

-The Neely Mansion is significant piece of house architecture in that it demonstrates the effect of readily available manufactured wooden decorative components on a very basic plan.
-It is significant also as an indicator of growing affluence in family areas close to Seattle and as an important social center for the Green River Valley.
+The Neely Mansion is a significant piece of house architecture in that it demonstrates the effect of readily available manufactured wooden decorative components on a very basic plan.
+It is also significant as an indicator of growing affluence in family areas close to Seattle and as an important social center for the Green River Valley.